apache/flink/docs/ops/filesystems.md

 `fs.<scheme>.limit.stream-timeout`.
 If a stream does not read/write any bytes for at least that amount of time, it is forcibly closed.

 These limits are enforced per TaskManager, so each TaskManager in a Flink application or cluster will open up to that number of connections.
-In addition, the limit are also enforced only per FileSystem instance.
+In addition, the limits are also only enforced per FileSystem instance.
 Because File Systems are created per scheme and authority, different authorities will have their own connection pool.
 For example `hdfs://myhdfs:50010/` and `hdfs://anotherhdfs:4399/` will have separate pools.

 ## Adding new File System Implementations